rodneyshupe/Cookbook/Recipes/Baking-Breads.rst

    more flour, bran or cornmeal.
 Cover with cotton towel and let rise for about 2 hours.
 When it is ready, dough will be more than double in size and will not readily spring back when poked with a finger.
-3. At least a half-hour before dough is ready, heat oven to 450 degrees.
-Put a 6 to 8 quart heavy covered pot (cast iron, enamel, Pyrex or ceramic) in oven as it heats.
+4. At least a half-hour before dough is ready, heat oven to 450 degrees.
+Put a 6 to 8 quart dutch oven (or heavy covered pot, enamel, Pyrex or ceramic) in oven as it heats.
 When dough is ready, carefully remove pot from oven.
    Pick up parchment and dough and lower into the pot.
 Using a sharp knife or razor, create a slit across the top.
 Cover with lid and bake